-For the purpose of calculating BAWAG's regulatory liquidity coverage ratio (LCR), which declined to 146% as of year-end 2019 from 179% as of year-end 2018, the bank's high-quality liquid assets consist overwhelmingly of highly liquid level 1 securities.
-The bank also discloses a liquidity buffer, which stood at €9.6 billion as of March 2020, down from €10.6 billion as of December 2019, and comprises BAWAG's central bank cash balances, unencumbered repo-eligible assets, and other marketable securities that can be liquidated within 30 days with minimal execution risk, incorporating a component-specific haircut.
+For the purpose of calculating BAWAG's regulatory liquidity coverage ratio (LCR), which improved to 231% as of year-end 2020 from 146% as of year-end 2019, the bank's high-quality liquid assets consist overwhelmingly of highly liquid level 1 securities.
+The bank also discloses a liquidity buffer, which stood at €13.7 billion as of year-end 2020, up from €10.6 billion as of year-end 2019, and comprises BAWAG's central bank cash balances, unencumbered repo-eligible assets, and other marketable securities that can be liquidated within 30 days with minimal execution risk, incorporating a component-specific haircut.
 The bank's liquidity buffer calculation is closely aligned with our calculation of unencumbered liquid resources, which we deem adequate in light of the bank's current and future market funding requirements.